Continuing Professional Development and Resources

-The full range of training opportunities are set out in the freely downloadable pdf ican-training-support-and-cpd-events-in-practice-2017.
-For those considering embedding the model into services for the first time, I recommend that you consider the packages of training offered - see Planning ahead in ican-training-support-and-cpd-events-in-practice-2017.
+The full range of training opportunities are set out in the freely downloadable pdf ican-training-and-support-in-practice-2017-2018.
+For those considering embedding the model into services for the first time, I recommend that you consider the packages of training offered - see Planning Ahead in ican-training-and-support-in-practice-2017-2018.

 Level 1: The VdT Model of Creative Ability.
 One day on-line learning, plus face-to-face training 9 & 10 January 2018, London.
 (October 2017 course is fully booked)

 This in-depth course is a blend of on-line learning and face-to-face training including practical, experiential learning, plus post training support in practice.
 The course provides teaching on key concepts of the VdTMoCA that explain motivation and occupational performance; how a person's level of ability is assessed, and how intervention is selected, graded and facilitated for therapeutic benefit.
 This event provides the knowledge necessary to be able to use the VdTMoCA in practice, with permission to use and reproduce the assessment recording tool developed by the leading expert in the model.

 Lead OTs may commission on-site training.
 All enquiries should be directed to Wendy Sherwood, 07870 646509 email@example.com

 "I think all staff on the wards should have a knowledge of the levels of creative ability.
 Thank you".
 R. Matthews.
 Healthcare Assistant.